NeowayLabs/terraform-modules/azure/modules/linux-vm/README.md

 - Ability to specify a simple string to get the [latest marketplace image](https://docs.microsoft.com/cli/azure/vm/image?view=azure-cli-latest) using `var.vm_os_simple`
 - All VMs use [managed disks](https://azure.microsoft.com/services/managed-disks/)
 - VM nics attached to a single virtual network subnet of your choice via `var.vnet_subnet_id`.
 - Control the number of Public IP addresses assigned to VMs via `var.nb_public_ip`.
-Create and attach one Public IP per VM up to the number of VMs or create NO public IPs via setting `var.nb_public_ip` to `0`.
+Create and attach one Public IP per VM up to the number of VMs via setting `var.nb_public_ip` to `1`.
+Default is `0`.

 Simple Usage
 -----